Last Updated on June 20, 2021 by Christine Kaaloa

 Here’s some of the things I’ve had to do for other colleges:

-1. Prepare and perform a 5 minute lesson plan for a mock class (you may or may not advance notice for preparation)
+1. Prepare and perform a 5 minute lesson and mock teach a class (you may or may not advance notice for preparation)

 2. Interview in-person.